-The Company (which is registered in the Cayman Islands) is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group") and acts as the issuer of long-term debt securities in order to raise finance for Yorkshire Power Group Limited ("YPG"), its immediate parent company, and other companies in the Northern Powergrid Group.
+The Company (which is registered in the Cayman Islands) is part of the Northern Powergrid Holdings Company and its subsidiaries group of companies (the "Northern Powergrid Group") and acts as the issuer of long-term debt securities in order to raise finance for Yorkshire Power Group Limited ("YPG"), its immediate parent company, and other companies in the Northern Powergrid Group.
 The bonds are guaranteed by both YPG and Yorkshire Electricity Group plc.
-The Company met its obligation to make the annual interest payment on its debt securities on 4 August 2021.
+The Company met its obligation to make the annual interest payment required by its debt securities on 4 August 2022.

-The profit after tax for the financial year ended 31 December 2021 was £280,000 (2020: £317,000).
-The adverse variance was mainly due to lower finance income in 2021, due to the reduction in the interest rate charged on variable rate loans to other group undertakings.
+The profit after tax for the financial year ended 31 December 2022 was £491,000 (2021: £280,000).
+The favourable variance was mainly an increase in finance income due to higher floating rates on interest.

-Net assets as at 31 December 2021 of £21.1 million (31 December 2020: £20.8 million) increased by £0.3 million due to profits earned in the year.
+Net assets as at 31 December 2022 of £21.5 million (31 December 2021: £21.1 million) increased by £0.4 million due to profits earned in the year.